CiscoDevNet/terraform-provider-aci/website/docs/r/endpoint_ip_aging_profile.html.markdown

 ```

 ## NOTE ##
-User can use resource of type `aci_endpoint_ip_aging_profile` to change configuration of object Endpoint IP Aging Profile.
-User cannot create more than one instances of object Endpoint IP Aging Profile.
+Users can use the resource of type `aci_endpoint_ip_aging_profile` to change the configuration of the object Endpoint IP Aging Profile.
+Users cannot create more than one instance of object Endpoint IP Aging Profile.

 ## Argument Reference ##
 * `admin_st` - (Optional) The administrative state of the object Endpoint IP Aging Profile.
 Allowed values are "disabled" and "enabled".